rvgreddi/coveiot/README.md

 3. User opens given login-link.
 If login-link is valid and not expired.
 Show user details.

-	User can get the url from his registered email which is generated with login request.
+	User can get the url from the previous registered user's email which is generated with login request.

 4. Create a restful api to get current temperature by pincode